phytal/Wsashi/UPDATES.md

  ### **1.6 Beta**
    **-Large update incoming!-**
   • Added a lot and improved administrator commands.
 Use w!helpmod to see them (lol you have to have some perms tho)!
   • Added Server Logging!
 Activate it by using w!serverlogging true!• Change the command you use to activate Wsashi!
 Use w!server prefix <prefix> to add one!
-(You cannot get rid of w! >:3)
   • Squished some (a lot) of bugs.
  ### **1.6.9 Beta**
  *5/25*